k435467/React-Tutorial-Practice/README.md

 ### Using the Effect Hook

-Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don't block the browser from updating the screen.
-In the uncommon cases where need to happen synchronously(such as measuring the layout), there is a separate **useLayoutEffect** Hook with an API identical to useEffect.
+The componentDidMount and componentDidUpdate would block the browser from updating the screen. useEffect did not. **useLayoutEffect** did.

 ```js
 useEffect(() => {